 Our core beliefs formed in childhood.
 When we think of beliefs, it's often the conscious ones that come to mind, like, “I believe in God” or “I believe that people should be good to one another”.

-You internalized all the messaging (verbal, non-verbal, energetic) and turned it all into a story, a type of Life Script, that helped you make sense of the world and stay safe within it.
+You internalized all the messaging (verbal, non-verbal, energetic) and turned it all into a story, a type of "Life Script", that helped you make sense of the world and stay safe within it.

-The problem with the story we wrote is that it's based on faulty information.
+The problem with the story we wrote is that it was based on faulty information.
 We were trying to learn to navigate the world; we needed to figure out where we fit.
 Along with what was said to us directly, through verbal messaging, we also interpreted everything we saw and heard.

 We relate everything back to ourselves – "what does this mean for and about ME?”
 Every experience was filtered through that lens and conclusions were reached that were often inaccurate and painful.

 In childhood, you watched how important adults to you handled their emotions.
 You grew to understand which emotions were okay to have and express, and which ones weren’t okay.

 You also decided how you FELT about emotions in general.
 Were they something to avoid, did they mean you were weak or needy?
 Did you believe you were you responsible for how others felt?
 Were emotions embraced, accepted, and openly discussed?

 And by working with your emotional triggers (we all have them – big + small!) you can make the switch from habitually reacting to your emotions to intentionally responding to what is happening in the present-moment.

-Learn more about Bobbi Beuree, Halifax-based Coach + Facilitator
+Learn more about Bobbi Beuree, Nova Scotia-based Coach + Facilitator

-Bobbi Beuree, Certified CAN Coach + Facilitator is located in Halifax, NS, and provides interactive 1:1 coaching services, as well as corporate workshops.
+Bobbi Beuree, Certified CAN Coach + Facilitator is located Nova Scotia and provides interactive 1:1 coaching services, as well as group coaching events.